MatthewRalston/MatthewRalston.github.io/_pages/data_science.md

 By leveraging Linux computational infrastructure using shell scripts as glue code, Docker containers for reproducible builds, and Python/R/Rust programming for data manipulations, algorithms, and modeling, many problems in the knowledge economy are addressable with never before seen parallelization.

 # How does data science relate to software engineering

+Data science is a facet of software engineering releated to the processing of data and it has "stacks" like every other field of software development.
+The current "stacks" are an experience of access to the ecosystem, typically [anaconda.org](https://anaconda.org) or the Python Package index, algorithms written and distrubted via the rust community's "crate" ecosystem, or the Java ecosystem (Sun/Oracle) or 'big data' and beyond stacks dedicated to cloud technology stacks, and form-for-purpose systems related to the corporate internal and external server experiences.

+Data science is a fundamental component of businesses, government, research and academia.
+By leveraging certain architecture concepts for internal or external cloud contracting, you may gain access to amortized costs, simpler backup-deploy-scale experiences for the development team, and better conclusions from your data science and learning teams.

+## Software engineering conventions in data science

+Data science teams should always consider the security, completeness, and efficacy of their deployments into their data science environment.
+I leverage and contribute to internal docker repositories with documentation, commented code, and audit-friendly coding styles consistent with PEP standards or `rust` release standards.

+I dockerize my dependencies to make them host agnostic, and contribute source code tarballs as releases on company `git` servers.
+I comment my code, produce production `README.md`s, produce usage and feature documentation in Markdown, LaTeX, or Pandoc standard formats, and produce user facing websites to ensure my code has a powerful interface for users.

+I use either a kubernetes based data science stack, Nextflow/CWL/WDL, or a similar deployment and maintainance standard such as classical full-stack app (NodeJS:MEAN/MERN/MVRN or Python Django/Flask/FastAPI + HTML5/HTMX/CSS/JS application stacks Tailwind/jQuery) with REST-APIs, UI/UX, databases, migration schedules, and backup policies to test and validate methods for data-science workflows.
+The prototyping nature of using an interpreted language and a classical Javascript stack allows me to respond rapidly to changing requirements or parameterization of an application interface (the API).

+Other teams use Docker in their workflow tools, typically enterprise software stacks with similarity to cloud deployments.
+You put the application specific code from your developers in proper Linux source install experiences, Dockerize the dependencies, and launch the application in your fit-for-purpose internal or external cloud services provider's experience for running the container-based architecture.